ProjetsPL/treehouse-theme/collections/_posts/us/can-peace-lily-flower-replace-air-purifier-find-out.md

 ### Why can a peace lily replace an air purifier?

-Unusual features of a lily flower have been checked and confirmed by NASA who run detailed tests.
-As they have shown, a peace lily plant can neutralize up to 5 dangerous chemicals that can be found in households, such as:
+Unusual features of a lily flower have been checked and confirmed by NASA who runs detailed tests.
+As they have shown, a peace lily plant can neutralize up to five dangerous chemicals that can be found in households, such as:

 {:.list.list-negative}